 Once per series, the end credits of the show will be displayed for everyone to annotate.
 In Ctrl+Alt+Del: The Annotated Series, the credits were left in every time so they could lampoon the episode-specific credits gags.
 But more recently they do it twice per season, once at the start and once at the season finale.

-The Super Mario Bros Super Annotated Show now ends every episode with Captain Lou Albano dancing to various songs from other previously annotated shows, as well as different language versions of the Sonic Underground intro.
+The Super Mario Bros Super Annotated Show (staring with episode 3) ends every episode with Captain Lou Albano dancing to various songs from other previously annotated shows, as well as different language versions of the Sonic Underground intro.
 They typically come complete with misheard lyrics, or completely original ones if the tune has none.

 Crisis Crossover: Of a cosmic religious sense.
 Pastor Daniel from the Super Kids was able to not only annoy his very own God with his constant rambling but also much of the major Greek Gods demanded he shut up, the Siddhartha Gautama was disgusted, Allah wished for some of those misguided kamikaze extremists to kill him, Odin was ready to pucture his last eye, Ra suffered trauma, Raiden woed making Daniel a guardian of the Earthrealm and Xenu found the ending ridiclous.

-Curb-Stomp Battle: Luigi vs. Koopa's army.
-Hell Koopa himself who just blows up when he is surrounded by kids.
+Curb-Stomp Battle: Luigi vs. Koopa's army in the Ice Capades video.
+Hell Koopa himself just blows up when he gets surrounded by kids.
 The first part was actually pretty awesome.